rhpit/paws/doc/install.rst

 commands below.

-You will notice the commands below are mounting the folder **/home/ecerquei/github/ws/** from host into the container.
+You will notice the commands below are mounting the folder **/home/user/ws/** from host into the container.
 This folder contains the WS scripts that you will see at next section on `getting started <guide.html>`_

+PS: By default PAWS searches for /home/user/ws as folder for userdir where scripts should be saved. see `userdir <tasks.html?highlight=userdir>`_

 Centos
 ++++++